-Several Witnesses Saw Lynchera, but Didn't Recognize Them-Officials Confess Themselves Baffled.
+Several Witnesses Saw Lynchers, but Didn't Recognize Them-Officials Confess Themselves Baffled.

 MARIETTA, Aug.
-24-After having failed to elicit from any one of eleven witnesses a single clue as to the identity of any person connected with the lynching of Leo M. Frank near this city last Tuesday morning, a Coroner's jury today returned a verdlet that Frank came to his death by hanging at the hands of parties unknown.
-City and county officials testified that City and county officials testified that they had endeavored diligently to get at the facts of the lynching, but that so they had endeavored diligently to get at the facts of the lynching, but that so far their efforts had been of no avail.
+24.-After having failed to elicit from any one of eleven microsess a single clue as to the identity of any person connected with the lynching of Leo M. Frank near this city last Tuesday morning, a Coroner's jury today returned a verdict that Frank came to his death by hanging at the hands of parties unknown.

+City and county officials testified that City and county officials testifled that

+City and county officials testified that they had endcavored diligently to get at the facts of the lynching, but that so far their efforts had been of no avail.